lk-geimfari/mimesis/docs/schema.rst

 Context Methods for Relational Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using transformations inside a :class:`~mimesis.schema.RelationalSchema`, the context object
+When using transformations inside a :class:`~mimesis.schema.SchemaBuilder`, the context object
 provides special methods for working with relational data:

 - ``ctx.pick_from(schema_name, field)`` - Pick a random value from a previously generated schema's field